 • Aroma: Roasted aroma with a delightful floral taste

-• Taste: Mellow and thick, with a slight floral sweetness and a distinctive yanyun “charming rocky rhyme”
+• Taste: Mellow and thick, mineral and sweet, with a touch of spice and a distinctive yanyun “charming rocky rhyme”

 • Tea Bush: